M3M397/Age-Calculator/README.md

 Click the "Calculate" button to see your age.

-Feel free to use, modify, and contribute to this project.
+Feel free to use, modify, and contribute to this app.
 If you have any suggestions or improvements, please create an issue or a pull request.